Morriz/mostack/README.md

 - [Letsencrypt staging CA](https://letsencrypt.org/certs/fakelerootx1.pem) (click and add to your browser's cert manager temporarily if you'd like to bypass browser warnings about https)
 - ssh passwordless sudo access.
 On OSX I have to add my key like this: `ssh-add -K ~/.ssh/id_rsa`.
 - For `cert-manager` to work (it autogenerates letsencrypt certs), make sure port 80 and 443 are forwarded to your local machine:
-  _ by manipulating your firewall
+  - by manipulating your firewall
-  _ or by tunneling a domain from [ngrok](https://ngrok.io) (and using that as `$CLUSTER_HOST` in the config below):
+  - or by tunneling a domain from [ngrok](https://ngrok.io) (and using that as `$CLUSTER_HOST` in the config below):
-  _ free account: only http works (set `TLS_ENABLE=false` in `secrets/local.sh`) since we can't load multiple tunnels (80 & 443) for one domain
+    - free account: just run `ngrok http 80` in a dedicated terminal window that you will want to keep open, because it creates a temporary host until the tunnel dies.
-  _ biz account: see provided `tpl/ngrok.yaml`
+    - biz account: see provided `tpl/ngrok.yaml` that you can modify and then run `bin/ngrok.sh`.
-- When using letsencrypt staging certs: For (Github) repo webhooks to be able to talk to drone in our cluster it needs to trust it's staging certs.
-So the previous Letsencrypt staging CA should be added to the cluster node list of trusted CA's.
-See `morriz/k8s-dev-cluster/bin/add-trusted-ca-to-docker-domains.sh` how I do it for minikube.
+- When using letsencrypt staging certs: For (Github) repo webhooks to be able to talk to drone in our cluster these hooks need to have `https` disabled.
 - Create an oAuth app for our Drone and copy the key & secret in [GitHub](https://github.com/settings/developers) so that drone can operate on your forked `Morriz/nodejs-api-demo` repo.
 Fill in those secrets in the `drone.yaml` values below.

 ## 1. Configuration